Bharat0014/HGCalDetIDvalidation/README.md

   - **HESilicon**: 54,792,192
   - **HEScintillator**: 7,660,814

-These are the generated DetIDs for all the layers of the HGCal geometry, covering all possible combinations for the above configurations.
-Now, we have to validate the generated DetIDs using our validation producer.
+These DetIDs cover all layers and valid configurations in the geometry.
+The next step is to validate them using our validation producer.

 ## 1. Validation of DetID